aman1455/CSMastery/README.md

-# Genius Gen
+# CSMastery

-Genius Gen is a comprehensive learning platform that offers AI-generated blog posts and interactive quizzes on various topics.
-Whether you're a curious learner or an avid quiz enthusiast, Genius Gen provides a personalized and engaging learning experience.
+CSMastery is a comprehensive learning platform that offers AI-generated blog posts and interactive quizzes on various topics.
+Whether you're a curious learner or an avid quiz enthusiast, CSMastery provides a personalized and engaging learning experience.

 [![snap.jpg](https://i.postimg.cc/63d4h1wq/snap.jpg)](https://postimg.cc/TL3Pd0Kv)

-Visit the site here - [Genius Gen](https://genius-gen.vercel.app/)
+Visit the site here - [CSMastery](https://genius-gen.vercel.app/)

 How to use See the full video - [Youtube Tutorial](https://youtu.be/QCJET0iawEs?si=UCbwL5mcisjrdRsC)